HelloFresh delivers another stomach upset - NewsBreak

 HelloFresh delivers another stomach upset

-LONDON (Reuters Breakingviews) - HelloFresh has handed investors another mixed bag.
-On the one hand, the German meal-kit delivery company grew revenue here 60% year-on-year in the second quarter to 1.6 billion euros, a tasty outcome given the easing of lockdowns.
+LONDON, Aug 6 (Reuters Breakingviews) - HelloFresh (HFGG.DE) has handed investors another mixed bag.
+On the one hand, the German meal-kit delivery company grew revenue 60% year-on-year in the second quarter to 1.6 billion euros, a tasty outcome given the easing of lockdowns.
 On the other, the 13 billion euro firm undercooked its expected EBITDA margin by over 100 basis points, and lowered its guidance from 10%-12% to 8.25%-10.25%.
 Its shares shed as much as 6% on Friday.

 Capital Calls - More concise insights on global finance: